Hypermobility-related problems and how the Alexander technique can help

 Alexander technique can help problems linked to hypermobility by:

-• calming generally overly activated nervous systems – through applying the Alexander technique principle of inhibition (stopping)
+• calming generally overly activated and sensitised nervous systems – through applying the Alexander technique principle of inhibition (stopping)

 • building and improving overall body awareness through: